 Data for managing the Gulf of Alaska groundfish fisheries are collected in multiple ways.
 The primary source of catch composition data in the federally managed fisheries for Pacific cod are collected by on-board observers (Faunce et al. 2017).
 The Alaska Department of Fish and Game (ADFG) sample individual deliveries for state managed fisheries (Nichols et al. 2015).
 Overall catch delivered is reported through a (historically) paper and electronic catch reporting system.
 Total catch is estimated through a blend of catch reporting, observer, and electronic monitoring data (Cahalan et al. 2014).

 The distribution of directed cod fishing is distinct to gear type, Figure 2.5 shows the historical distribution of catch from 1990-2015 for the three major gear types.
 Figure 2.6 shows the distribution of observed catch for the most recent year of catch data (2022) for the three major gear types, as well as the distinction between observed and electronic monitored catch.
 In the 1970’s and early to mid-1980’s the majority of Pacific cod catch in the Gulf of Alaska was taken by foreign vessels using longline.
-With the development of the domestic Gulf of Alaska trawl fleet in the late 1980’s trawl vessels took an increasing share of Pacific cod and Pacific cod catch increased sharply to around 70,000 t throughout the 1990’s.
+With the development of the domestic Gulf of Alaska trawl fleet in the late 1980’s trawl vessels took an increasing share of Pacific cod and catch increased sharply to around 70,000 t throughout the 1990’s.
 Although there had always been Pacific cod catch in crab pots, pots were first used to catch a measurable amount of Pacific cod in 1987.
 This sector initially comprised only a small portion of the catch, however by 1991 pots caught 14% of the total catch.
 Throughout the 1990s the share of the Pacific cod caught by pots steadily increased to more than a third of the catch by 2002 (Table 2.1 and Fig. 2.4).
-The portion of catch caught by the pot sector steeply increased in 2003 with incoming Steller sea lion regulations and halibut bycatch limiting trawl and for 2003 through 2021 the pot sector caught on average 58% of the total catch of Pacific cod in the Gulf of Alaska annually.
+The portion of catch caught by the pot sector steeply increased in 2003 with incoming Steller sea lion regulations and halibut bycatch limiting trawl, and for 2003 through 2021 the pot sector caught on average 58% of the total catch of Pacific cod in the Gulf of Alaska annually.

-In 2015 combined state and federal catch was 79,489t (23% below the ABC) while in 2016 combined catch was 64,087 t (35% below the ABC) and in 2017 catch was 48,734 t (45% below the ABC) (Table 2.1).
+In 2015 combined state and federal catch was 79,489t (23% below the ABC), while in 2016 combined catch was 64,087 t (35% below the ABC) and in 2017 catch was 48,734 t (45% below the ABC) (Table 2.1).
 The ABC was substantially reduced for 2018 to 18,000 t from 88,342 t in 2017, an 81% reduction.
 This was a 65% reduction from the realized 2017 catch.
 In 2018 the total catch was 15,247 t.
 For 2019 the ABC was set below the maximum ABC at 17,000 t and combined fishery caught 15,411 t which was 91% of the ABC.